JoinCODED/Demo-Flutter-Navigation/README.md

 5. Check how it looks like by adding it in main
 6. Add `flutter pub add go_router` and go to yaml file talk about libraries
 7. In main outside build at the end of the class create a instance of the router ` final _router = GoRouter();`
-8. Define the routes you have ( emphasis on GoRouter and GoRoute diffrence)
+8. Define the routes you have ( emphasis on GoRouter and GoRoute diffrence) mentioning that GoRoute is going to a scaffold widget
 ``` dart
 final _router = GoRouter(
     routes: [